Abstract: Safety Considerations in the Generation of Clinical Grade Autologous IPS Cell Lines

 The first of its kind, these programs are uniquely designed for technologies presently working in Good Manufacturing Practice (GMP)-compliant facilities within Europe producing cell therapy, gene therapy or tissue-engineered products for human use.

-Following the demand for the 2021/2022 course, ISCT will continue to offer these scholarships on a Biennial basis.
+Following the demand for the 2021/2022 course, ISCT will continue to offer these scholarships on a biennial basis.

 Congratulations to the awardees of the inaugural ISCT Europe Master Programme Scholarship on their completion of the 2021/2022 Master in Manufacturing of ATMPs at the University of Granada/ Andalusian Network for the design and translation of Advanced Therapies.